Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress (Selected)
   * "Learning to Love Trade?
 Information Provision and Public Support for International Trade." [[pre-analysis plan](https://osf.io/pm8nd)]
-  * "Beyond Persuasion and Signaling: Propaganda as Provocation."
+  * "Propaganda as Provocation."
+  * "Strategic Provocation in Domestic Politics."
   * "Attitudes toward Internal Migrants and Support for Redistribution: Evidence from Shanghai." (with [Hsu Yumin Wang](https://hsuyuminwang.com)) [[pre-analysis plan](https://osf.io/fg2d6)]
   * "Can Providing Information about the Racial Composition of Welfare Recipients Reduce Affective Polarization in the US?" (with Joseph Glasgow)